These Instant Pot Scalloped Potatoes are super cheesy, creamy and delicious – all you need is a cake pan to cook this easy holiday side dish!

 How to make scalloped potatoes in the Instant Pot

-- Layer the potatoes in a cake pan.
+Step 2: Layer the potatoes in the cake pan.

 Frequently Asked Questions